vipulnaik/diet-exercise-health/notes/2021-09-29-periodontal-therapy-first-appointment.md

 # 2021-09-29 periodontal therapy first appointment

-This is an attempt to describe, from recollection, the events of the first periodontal therapy appointment on 2021-09-29.
+This is an attempt to describe, from recollection, the events of the first periodontal therapy appointment with Total Health Dental Care on 2021-09-29.
+For background, see [my previous dental cleaning trip](2021-08-11-dental-cleaning-trip.md).

 This was intended to be the date of the second periodontal therapy appointment, but the first appointment date got canceled.

 My dental hygienist was Diane.

 My appointment was for 1 PM but the hygienist was ready a little earlier so we got started around 12:50 PM.
 We finished around 1:43 PM.

+## Mouthwash

+I was initially asked to rinse with a mouthwash.
 ## Initial X-rays

 Since I did not have any X-rays on file, the hygienist first took my X-rays for the right side of the mouth, which was the side where she planned to clean today.
 The X-rays took about 5 to 10 minutes.
+(EDIT:
+Actually, per information gathered in the second appointment it looks like my X-rays for the other side of the mouth were also completed).

 ## Local anesthetic

 The hygienist applied a local anesthetic.
-My memory of the name was "nobivac" but Googling that it sounds like a canine vaccine and not a dental anesthetic.
+My memory of the name was "nobivac" but Googling that it sounds like a canine vaccine and not a dental anesthetic (EDIT: Based on information gathered in the next visit, I think it was lidocaine).
 So I don't know the name, but I did gather a few facts:

 * The anesthetic can take between 1 to 5 hours to wear off -- varies a lot by person.
 The duration is long enough for finishing the